-A CD-ROM conforms to this Standard when all information recorded on it conforms to the requirements of Section II of this Standard.
+A CD-ROM is considered to conform to this Ecma Standard if all information recorded on it conforms to the requirements of Clauses 7 to 11.
 A statement of conformance shall identify the lowest level of interchange to which the contents of the CD-ROM conform.

-A prerequisite to such conformance is conformance of the CD-ROM to a standard for recording (see 4.15).
+A prerequisite to such conformance is conformance of the CD-ROM to ECMA-130.